 Eerie remnants of houses, schools, a mosque and marketplaces are now nothing more than derelict empty shells – a window into traditions and trades, abandoned when oil wealth gave rise to rapid urbanisation in the creation of the UAE.

 The former tidal island was predominantly home to the Zaab tribe, who by 1831 developed the area into a renowned pearling trade centre.
-It was home to over 4,000 inhabitants and dozens of fishing and trading ships, with fortune and expansion continuing well into the start of the 20th Century.*
+It was home to over 4,000 inhabitants and dozens of fishing and trading ships, and with its good fortune, came expansion that continued well into the start of the 20th Century.

 A new life awaited in Abu Dhabi.
 People left en masse from the 1950s to a land of promised, new prosperity.